yandex-cloud/terraform-provider-yandex/website/docs/r/compute_placement_group.html.markdown

 * `description` - (Optional) A description of the Placement Group.

 * `labels` - (Optional) A set of key/value label pairs to assign to the Placement Group.

+* `placement_strategy_spread` - A placement strategy with spread policy of the Placement Group.
+Should be true or unset (conflicts with placement_strategy_partitions).

+* `placement_strategy_partitions` - A number of partitions in the placement strategy with partitions policy of the Placement Group (conflicts with placement_strategy_spread).

 ## Timeouts